7 profitable gardening skills you can quickly learn

 Do you need formal certification to offer soil analysis services?

 Formal certification is not required to perform a simple DIY soil analysis test kit at garden centres for home testing.
-However, it’s best to get a certification in practical horticulture to gain above-average knowledge of soil assessment.
+However, official training on soil sampling can be beneficial for large-scale horticultural projects.

 3. Planting seeds